 Skin Fade with a Mohawk Haircut

 This mohawk trend is all sorts of fancy, especially with the skin fade!
 Layered waves work through the hawk, highlighted of course by the conspicuous bald fade style.
+To achieve the mohawk effect, a burst fade cut is the best option.

 Short Hair on Top with Skin Faded Sides